About the Journal

+Metallurgical and Materials Engineering is a Diamond open access journal, that refers to scientific articles published without charging authors for article processing charges.
 Metallurgical and Materials Engineering journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 All articles can be downloaded free of charge.

 Ethics and Malpractice Statement

-Plagiarism, where someone assumes another's ideas, words, or other creative expression as one's own, is a clear violation of scientific ethics.
+Plagiarism, where someone assumes another's ideas, words, or other creative expressions as one's own, is a clear violation of scientific ethics.
 Plagiarism may also involve a violation of copyright law, punishable by legal action.

 Plagiarism may constitute the following: